saikrishna-1996/deep_pepper_chess/README.md

 # Deep Pepper

 MCTS-based algorithm for parallel training of a chess engine.
-Adapted from the approach used by existing deep learning engines such as Giraffe and AlphaZero, Deep Pepper is a clean-room implementation of a chess engine that leverages Stockfish for opening and closing book, and learns a policy through self-play.
+Adapted from existing deep learning game engines such as Giraffe and AlphaZero, Deep Pepper is a clean-room implementation of a chess engine that leverages Stockfish for the opening and closing book, and learns a policy entirely through self-play.

 ## Technologies Used